Expert chiropractic adjustments for back pain & spinal manipulation.

 Problems with the Lumbar Discs

-When most people think of low back pain they stink of disc problems.
+When most people think of low back pain they think of disc problems.
 Slipped discs.
 Herniated discs.
 Bulging discs.
 While lumbar discs can be a common cause of lower back pain the good news is that with conservative chiropractic care the majority of disc issues can be healed.
 The body has the ability to heal a ruptured or herniated disc.

 But the pressure from the disc on the surrounding spinal nerves can cause muscle weakness and loss of sensation in the legs and feet.
 The problem then becomes can you facilitate the healing of the lumbar disc before pressure on the spinal nerve causes permanent change.